 curl -s https://bicing.barcelona/get-stations --compressed | jq -r '.stations[] | select(.id==("153", "154", "339", "382","150"))'

-Since I don't want all the fields in the JSON, I pass in the JSON keys for the data I want to keep.
+Since we don't want all the fields in the JSON, we are passing the explicit names of the JSON keys for the data we need.

-Get bikes by station IDs, and extract station address, number of bikes, and number of parking slots:
+Get bikes by station IDs, and extract station address, number of bikes available, and number of free parking slots:

 curl -s https://bicing.barcelona/get-stations --compressed | jq -r '.stations[] | select(.id==("153", "154", "339", "382","150")) | .streetName,.bikes,.slots'

-This looks a bit better, but by default jq prints one key per line, and I want to add some formatting, so that data for one station shows in a single line.
-I can use jq string interpolation to achieve this.
-Here is the final version which prints our data in a tabular format (available bikes, parking slots, station id, and address):
+This looks a bit better, but by default jq prints one key per line, and we want to add some formatting, so that data for one station shows in a single line, so we use jq string interpolation to achieve this.

 echo 'AVL\tEMP\tSID\tADR'